fleekgonzalo/Quartz/content/ethereum-node-raspberry-pi/post.md

   - ethereum
 date: YYYY-MM-DD
 ---
-This guide will walk you through the entire process of setting up and operating an ethereum node using a Raspberry Pi 4 model B, though the process is fairly similar for other brands of Single Board Computers.
+This guide will walk you through the entire process of setting up and operating an ethereum node using a Raspberry Pi 4 model B 8gb, though the process is fairly similar for other brands of Single Board Computers.

 This project is recommended for learning purposes since theres not a financial incentive for running a node by itself.